GerkinDev/vuejs-datatable/README.md

 # Vue.js Datatable Component

 Allows for quick and easy setup of filterable, sortable, and paginated tables.
+Currently supports both Vue.js 1 and Vue.js 2.

 ## Installation